istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/wasm-module-distribution/index.md

 waypoint               istio-waypoint   10.96.202.82    True         44h
 {{< /text >}}

 Now, create a `WasmPlugin` targeting the new `waypoint` so that the extension applies only to the `reviews` service.
+In this configuration, the authentication token and the prefix are tailored specifically for the reviews service, ensuring that only requests directed towards it are subjected to this authentication mechanism.

 {{< text bash >}}
 $ kubectl apply -f - <<EOF